Complete ionization for a non-autonomous point interaction model in d = 2: Introduction

 Then, there exists a unique function $\psi$ such that $\psi(t,\cdot)\in\domf$ and satisfies \eqref{eq:weak_LSE}, for every $ t >0 $.
 In addition, $\psi$ is given by

 where $ q(\cdot)$ is the unique continuous solution of

-Finally, the \emph{mass} $ M(t)=M\big(\psi(t,\cdot)\big):=\left\| \psi(t,\cdot)\right\|_{L^2(\R^2)} $ is preserved along the flow. \end{teo}
+Finally, the \emph{mass} $ M(t)=M\big(\psi(t,\cdot)\big):=\left\| \psi(t,\cdot)\right\|^2_{L^2(\R^2)} $ is preserved along the flow. \end{teo}

 Some comments are in order.
 First, in the sequel we will refer to the function $q(t)$ as to the \emph{charge} and, consequently, to equation \eqref{eq:charge_eq} as to the \emph{charge equation}.
-On the other hand, we mention that the charge $q(\cdot)$ is not only continuous but belongs to $H^{1/2}(0,T)\cap W^{1,1}(0,T)$ for every $T>0$ (as shown by Propositions \eqref{pro:sobregq} and \eqref{pro:reg_abs}).
-It is also worth mentioning that Theorem \ref{teo:wp} holds even under weaker assumptions on the initial datum $\psi_0$.
-In particular, one can replace $\dom$ with

-where $\,\widetilde{\cdot}\,$ is the unitary Fourier transform, and Theorem \ref{teo:wp} is valid as well (see Remark \ref{rem:dato}).
-However, here the charge loses part of its Sobolev regularity, as it can be still proved to belong to $H^{1/2}(0,T)$ but does not belong anymore to $W^{1,1}(0,T)$ (see Remark \ref{rem:regsob}).
-This is due to the fact that, while the $H^{1/2}$-regularity is a structural feature of the problem, the $W^{1,1}$-regularity only makes one part of the proof easier (see Remark \ref{rem:regsob2}).
-Unfortunately, the natural requirement of having the initial datum in $\domf$ is out of reach at the moment (see Remark \ref{rem:dato}).
-As a consequence, as the main focus of the paper is on initial data with smooth regular part, for the sake of simplicity we present Theorem \ref{teo:wp} with the assumption that also guarantees $W^{1,1}$-regularity of the charge.
+On the other hand, let us mention that Theorem \ref{teo:wp} can be established even under slightly weaker, but more technical, assumptions on the initial datum $\psi_0$ (see Remark \ref{rem:dato}).
+However, at the moment the natural hypothesis on the initial datum, i.e. $\psi_0\in\domf$, does not allow to prove local and global well posedness.
+In other words, techniques developed thus far do not enable one to prove that the form domain $\domf$ is preserved along the flow (see again Remark \ref{rem:dato}).
+Hence, we decided to use assumption \eqref{eq:extradom} for the sake of simplicity.
+Observe that since we are not able to prove the existence of a time-independent domain, which is dense in $L^2(\R^2)$ and preserved by the flow, we cannot deduce the existence of a unitary two-parameters propagator generated by $\ham$.

+Finally, the proof of strong local and global well posedness in the operator domain $\dom(\ham)$ is out of reach as well at the moment.
+The reason is manily due to the highly singular behavior of the integral kernel $\I$ of \eqref{eq:charge_eq}, which not only misses any Sobolev regularizing effect, but also causes a net loss of Sobolev regularity when the Sobolev index is large (see Remark \ref{rem:dominio}).

-Once global well-posedness of \eqref{eq:weak_LSE} is established, one can focus on the asymptotic analysis of the survival probability of a bound state associated to the sole eigenvalue of $\hamz$:
+Once global well-posedness of \eqref{eq:weak_LSE} is established, one can focus on the asymptotic analysis of the survival probability of the bound state associated to the sole eigenvalue of $\hamz$:

 (recall that here, in contrast to what occurs in dimensions one and three, $\hamz$ has an eigenvalue independently of the sign of $\alpha(0)$).
-For the sake of simplicity, throughout we only consider the real $L^2$-normalized bound state associated to $\la_\al$, namely
+Throughout we only consider the real $L^2$-normalized bound state associated to $\la_0$, namely

-Note that clearly $\varphi_\alpha\in\dom$ so that it is an initial datum for which our arguments work .
+Note that clearly $\varphi_0\in\dom$ so that it is an initial datum for which our arguments work .

-Now, before stating the main theorem it is necessary to introduce the following assumption on the strength of the delta potential.
+Now, before stating the main theorem it is necessary to introduce the following assumption on the strength of the singular perturbation.